AguaClara/high_g_flocculation-DEPRECATED/HighGFlocculation_Spring2018_ResearchReport2ndDraft.md

 <div class="alert alert-block alert-danger">
 How did you determine coagulant dosing - reference materials or recreate things.
 </div>
-The calculation logic for determining the coagulant dosing are derived from Dr.Monroe Weber-Shirk's CEE4540 Lecture notes.
+The calculation logic for determining the coagulant dosing are derived from Dr. Monroe Weber-Shirk's CEE 4540 Lecture notes.

 ```python
 from aide_design.play import*